-[First Schedule amended in Gazette 29 Nov 1974 p.
+[First Schedule amended: Gazette 29 Nov 1974 p.
 5198.]

 Second Schedule

 Tonnage rates

-The tonnage rates payable in respect of a vessel shall be 1.96 cents for each ton of the gross registered tonnage of the vessel for each 6 hours or part thereof during which the vessel occupies a berth, the minimum charge for each entry into the port being a charge for 12 hours.
+The tonnage rates payable in respect of a vessel shall be 4.425 cents for each ton of the gross registered tonnage of the vessel for each 6 hours or part thereof during which the vessel occupies a berth, the minimum charge for each entry into the port being a charge for 12 hours.